 This is a Hamer Echotone.
 It is similar to the popular Gibson 335.
 I was looking for a good blues guitar with a 335 sound but at a lower price.
 I was shocked to find out that this instrument performed so well at such a modest cost.
 It is of Korean manufacture.
 With a little set up help from Pete at Flynn Guitars, this is a terrific performer.

 This is a Steinberger GM5TARD.
 I contacted Gibson's guitar archivist, Debbie Orsland, I was surprised to find out that before this instrument left the factory it was loaned to Warren Cuccurullo of Duran Duran for a video shoot.
-Wow - I own a star guitar.
+Wow - I owned a star guitar.

 This is a Lee Model dB.
 Scott Olson is the luthier and owner at Lee Guitar Werks and is responsible for the remarkable dB design.
 He custom builds these to order.
 This dB has a curly maple top and a walnut back.
 It has a hand formed neck and body - he shapes the necks using a rasp.
 The pickups are wired for split coil operation and the sounds from this instrument are very nice.
 From the coolest strat sounds to big full sounds you might expect from a very different style guitar.
 It is a fovorite of mine.